Should You Convert To Condos?

 First, some legal background.
 In condominium conversion, the owner(s) of a building with at least two units elect(s) to process a subdivision map and record a declaration of restrictions to divide the property into condominiums.
-In California, condominium conversions are regulated by a law called the Subdivision Map Act, and also by the law in the jurisdiction where the property is located.
+In California, condominium conversions are regulated by a law called the Subdivision Map Act, and also by local law in the jurisdiction where the property is located.
 The local jurisdiction processes the conversion application and, once that application is approved, a subdivision map is recorded.
-The property can then become a “condominium project” under state law by filing governing documents and creating an individual title deed for each condominium.
+The property can then become a “condominium project” under state law by recording a document called the "Declaration of Covenants, Conditions and Restrictions", or "CC&Rs" in the County Records and and creating an individual title deed for each condominium.

 In assessing whether conversion is possible, you need to determine whether it is eligible for conversion under the applicable law.
 But just because the building can be converted does not necessarily mean it should be converted.
 Before deciding to convert, the owner should understand all the costs, including the hidden ones, and carefully weight these costs against the benefits of converting.